 For example, if you are a 5th-level eldritch knight, a 7th-level arcane trickster, and a 2nd-level wizard, you count as a 5th-level multiclass spellcaster.
 If you are a 5th-level paladin and a 11th-level cleric, you count as a 13th-level multiclass spellcaster.
 If you are a 16th-level wizard and a 1st-level cleric, you count as a 17th-level multiclass spellcaster.

-You Prepare Spells Based On Each Class
+You Know And Prepare Spells Based On Each Class

 Each Spellcasting Class Has Its Own Spellcasting Ability